-To understand what I mean by the "Supply-side origins" of inflation, it is useful to start with the textbook explanation of the AD-AS model.
-Though such a textbook-type exposition definitely does not do justice to the numerous academic studies that employ the 3-equation NK model and variations and extensions thereof, it does capture the main intuition of many of the core principles that leading macroeconomists agreed on in 1997 (Blanchard, 1997; Blinder, 1997; Eichenbaum, 1997; Solow, 1997; Taylor, 1997).
+To understand what I mean by the "supply-side origins" of inflation, it is useful to start with the textbook explanation of the AD-AS model.
+Though such a textbook-type exposition definitely does not do justice to the numerous academic studies that employ the three-equation NK model and variations and extensions thereof, it does capture the main intuition of many of the core principles that leading macroeconomists agreed on in $1997.^{6,7}$

-The textbook explanation is illustrated in panel (i) of Figure 3.
+The textbook explanation is illustrated in panel (i) of figure 3.
 The diagram in this panel can be understood in terms of the core principles laid out in 1997.
-First, the Short-Run Aggregate Supply (SRAS) curve in the panel captures that "there is a short-run trade-off between inflation and unemployment" (Taylor, 1997).
-Second, the shifts in the Aggregate Demand (AD) curve reflect the commonly-held belief that most fluctuations of output around its long-run trend "... are predominantly driven by aggregate demand impulses" (Solow, 1997).
-The latter is the equivalent of an identifying assumption in an Instrumental Variables (IV) regression.
+First, the short-run aggregate supply curve in the panel captures that "there is a short-run tradeoff between inflation and unemployment".
+Second, the shifts in the aggregate demand curve reflect the commonly-held belief that most fluctuations of output around its long-run trend "...are predominantly driven by aggregate demand impulses".
+The latter is the equivalent of an identifying assumption in an instrumental variables (IV) regression.

-In its purest form, plotted here, this implies that business cycle fluctuations only shift the AD curve and are orthogonal to shifts in the SRAS curve.
-As a result, business cycle fluctuations (to the extent they are not dampened by stabilization policies) result in shifts of the AD curve along the (fixed) SRAS curve.
-Thus, under this identifying assumption, business cycle fluctuations allow for the identification of the slope of the SRAS curve, i.e. the sacrifice ratio.
+In its purest form, plotted here, this implies that business-cycle fluctuations only shift the AD curve and are orthogonal to shifts in the SRAS curve.
+As a result, business-cycle fluctuations (to the extent they are not dampened by stabilization policies) result in shifts of the AD curve along the (fixed) SRAS curve.
+Thus, under this identifying assumption, business-cycle fluctuations allow for the identification of the slope of the SRAS curve, i.e., the sacrifice ratio.

-If AD fluctuations are the (main) driver of business cycles then the focus of stabilization policies should be to "...keep the growth of aggregate demand stable in order to prevent fluctuations in real output and inflation."
-(Taylor, 1997) Though not easy to implement in practice, this is a remarkably simple conceptual description of optimal stabilization policies, including monetary policy.
+If AD fluctuations are the (main) driver of business cycles, then the focus of stabilization policies should be to "...keep the growth of aggregate demand stable in order to prevent fluctuations in real output and inflation."
+Though not easy to implement in practice, this is a remarkably simple conceptual description of optimal stabilization policies, including monetary policy.

-The problem is that, in recent years, the empirical Phillips curve that such AD fluctuations imply is not in, or hard to extract from, the data.
-The reason I emphasized the IV interpretation of the identifying assumptions underlying the Phillips curve above is that it provides us with a way to think through why we are not retrieving a positive correlation between output and inflation from the data.
+The problem is that, in recent years, the empirical Phillips curve that such AD fluctuations imply is not in, or hard to extract from, the data.The reason I emphasized the IV interpretation of the identifying assumptions underlying the Phillips curve above is that it provides us with a way to think through why we are not retrieving a positive correlation between output and inflation from the data.